rtplv/gin-ca-boilerplate/README.md

-# gin-layers-boilerplate
+# gin-ca-boilerplate

-Go Gin boilerplate, which using layers architecture
+Go Gin boilerplate, which using clean architecture

 ## Project structure